 Lectureships, Symposia, Panels, Seminars: $500,000 - $1 million

-These endowments help cover expenses for bringing renowned scholars, speakers, or experts to campus or planning symposia, panels, seminars, or lectureships in specific areas and/or on specific topics.
+These endowments bring renowned scholars, speakers, or experts to campus.
+They also help plan symposia, panels, seminars, or lectureships.
 The endowed fund and the symposia, panels, seminars, or lectureships may carry the name of the donor or someone of his/her choosing.
 Lectureships may include presentations by prominent faculty on our own campus.